 – I wasn’t a huge fan of flat bars (they offered fewer hand positions than my drop bars)

 The latest generation of handlebar designs has given me lots of width, lots of hand positions and a nice aero location so I can tuck in my elbows for headwinds.
-I’ve found my Crazy Bars work better at both high and low speed, better on dirt roads and better on the steep climbs.
+I’ve found my Denham Bars work better at both high and low speed, better on dirt roads and better on the steep climbs.
 I honestly can’t find any downsides for the majority of the bike travel I do.

 I’m not planning on going back to drops unless my bike is set up to be light, fast and intended for smoother surfaces.
 Think ultralight carbon touring bike with bikepacking bag ensemble.
 Otherwise, wide alt bars all the way!
 Yewww! 🤘🏼